Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

     </Target>
     ```

-2. Changes to the `Startup.cs` file
+2. Changes to the `Startup.cs` file.
+If you don' have any custom code in this, copy file from [here](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Apps/AppTemplates/AspNet/App/Startup.cs).

    Add this to the end of the ConfigureServices method
    ```cs